 - Set and monitor targets for achievement

 - Set standards of behaviour

-- Interview and select staff
+- Interview for new staff

-- Decide how the school budget is spent
+- Monitor how school budget is spent

 - Have a child at the school at the time of election